lunadeigs/general-assembly/README.md

 (in September of 2023) however each repository has remained untouched beyond small gitignore cleanups and some updates to personal information as I enjoy having a record of my process/skill level from this time.

+### HTML Micro Games

+A collection of two games, Simon Says and Blackjack, that are programmed using html, css, and jQuery.
+This project was used to test understanding of DOM structure and the ways it can be manipulated through either pure javascript or a framework such as jQuery.

 ### Cute Animals Project

 A simple express server that serves html through embedded javascript templates.
 Project was primarily testing understaning of MVC server architecture as well